Integral points of bounded height on a certain toric variety: Geometric framework

 The divisor $\widetilde{T}^\prime$ is nonzero and in the pseudoeffective cone, so, using our assumptions on $X$, it is represented by an effective $\QQ$-divisor $E$.
 The image of $\widetilde{T}^\prime=[E]$ is still $T$, so the image of $[nE]$ is trivial.
 Working with a suitable multiple of $nE$ that is integral, this means that there is a rational function $s$ that vanishes on the support of $E$ and can only have poles on $\Delta_\uA$.
 Since the image of $[E]$ in $\Pic(U;\uA)$ is nonzero, the support of $E$ cannot be contained in the support of $\Delta_\uA$.
 Hence, $s$ is nonconstant and regular on $U_\uA$, and $\cO_X(U_\uA)\ne K$. \end{proof}

 The toric variety studied in Section~\ref{sec:toric} furnishes an example for Theorem~\ref{thm:obstruction-construction}~\eqref{enum:nonconvex}.
 For the other two cases, we have the following:

-\begin{example} Consider $\PP^n$ and the three hyperplanes $V(x_0)$, $V(x_1)$, and $V(x_0+x_1)$.
+\begin{example} Consider $\PP^n$ over a number field $K$ with $r$ real and $s$ complex places, together with the three hyperplanes $V(x_0)$, $V(x_1)$, and $V(x_0+x_1)$.
 Their sum does not have strict normal crossings, a situation that can be remedied by blowing up $V(x_0,x_1)$.
 Call the resulting variety $X$, and consider the pair $(X,D)$ with $D=H_1+H_2+H_3+E$, where the $H_i$ are the strict transforms of the three hyperplanes and $E$ is the exceptional divisor.
 For $n\ge 3$, the log anticanonical bundle is big (though never nef), and we have

 The geometric and every $K_v$-analytic Clemens complex is a ``star'', with the vertex corresponding to $E$ connected to the other three vertices $H_i$.
 If we take $\uA=(A_v)_v$ with the same maximal face $A_v=A=\{E,H_i\}$ (for some fixed $i$) for all infinite places, we have $U_\uA\cong \bAA^{n-1}\times \multgrp$.
 Hence,